dsglaser/cis-security/docs/controls_list_win.md

+# cis-security

 Below are the tags used in the CIS roles on Windows Machines.

 | Windows Server 2019 | Control Description |Applies to DC|Applies to Member Server|Applies to Standalone Server| Notes |
 | -----------------|--------------------- | -----------------|--------------------- | --------------------- |-----------------|